-The Trustee are required define their aims and objectives with respect to any Default Arrangement.
+The Trustee is required define their aims and objectives with respect to any Default Arrangement.

 The Trustee has noted the Pension & Lifetime Savings Association ("PLSA") setting retirement objectives document.
-The PLSA sets out an appropriate return as one that enables members to
+The PLSA sets out an appropriate return as one that enables Members to have, along with the UK State Pension, a moderate income in retirement (c50% of pre-retirement income).
+To achieve this level of income, the investment strategy should